In RStudio Connect, collaborators on content can manage and download content bundles. This article describes how to use the downloaded bundle.

 - If you are not the original content owner, you can not update the existing application.
 You can publish the application to the same server or to a different RStudio Connect instance.

-Shiny Server (Pro)
+Deploying to Shiny Server (Pro)

 It is possible to move Shiny applications or R Markdown documents from RStudio Connect to Shiny Server (Pro).
 Users should already be familiar with deploying content to Shiny Server Pro.